-Making an offer on a house is an exciting step in the home buying process, but there are a few things that have to happen before you can make a serious offer.
+Making an offer on a house is an exciting step in the home buying process, but there are a few things that need to happen before you can make a serious offer.

-All of your prep work will boil down to a well-crafted, attention-getting offer letter.
-The letter will describe how very, very interested you are in making the seller’s home your home.
-It will detail any included contingencies and, of course, your offer price.
+All your prep work will boil down to a well-crafted, attention-getting offer letter.
+The letter should describe your interest in making the seller’s home your home.
+It will also detail any included contingencies and, of course, your offer price.

-Second, it tells sellers and their agents that you’re serious about buying, and you’ve got the funds to back it up.
+This valuable first step reveals how much house you can afford.
+It also shows sellers and their agents you’re serious about buying – and you’ve got the funds to back it up.

-Sellers will take your offer more seriously if it comes with a mortgage preapproval letter.
+Sellers will usually take your offer more seriously if it’s backed by a mortgage preapproval.

 You’re going to need a partner.
 A real estate agent will be your much-needed right hand for the rest of these steps.
 They’ve been through this before, and they have valuable expertise to offer.